-Life has thrown many difficult tests and hurdles my way; nevertheless, I see them as the spice of life, embracing challenges with zest; my curiosity, drive, and determination increase incrementally each day that I serve.
-It is my people who sustain me, day after day, serving in the same rural, underserved area of Arkansas.
-I am a hillbilly myself, have spent almost my entire life in this area, and I doubt that will never change.
-I have now enjoyed enormously more than a decade of service as an APNP providing psychiatric care to patients who suffer from chronic mental illness and/or addictions.
-This population of patients remain dear to my heart.
-I appreciate the broad diversity of people afflicted by mental illness and addictions and the equally broad diversity of manifestations and personal challenges faced by my patients.
-I accompany them on their journey and try to steer them towards life and recovery and often we have success, which makes it all worthwhile.
-This is not always the case, however, and suicide rates are spiking in Arkansas, drug overdoses complimenting already high levels of gun violence.
-Each year in America we lose as many Americans to opioid overdose alone as we lost in Vietnam.
+Life has thrown many complex tests and hurdles my way; nevertheless, I see them as the spice of life, embracing challenges with zest; my curiosity, drive, and determination increase incrementally each day I serve.
+My people sustain me daily, serving in Arkansas's same rural, underserved area.
+I am a hillbilly myself, my people have spent almost my entire life in this area, and I doubt that will ever change.
+I have enjoyed more than a decade of service as an APNP providing psychiatric care to patients with chronic mental illness and addictions.
+This population of patients remains dear to my heart.
+I appreciate the diversity of people with mental illness and addiction habits and my patients' various manifestations and personal challenges.
+I accompany them on their journey and try to steer them toward life and recovery, and often we have success, which makes it all worthwhile.
+However, this is not always the case, and suicide rates are spiking in Arkansas, with drug overdoses complimenting already high levels of gun violence.
+Each year in America, we lose as many Americans to opioid overdose as in Vietnam.
 It is almost like we are under attack.
-I want to serve on the front lines and bring the death rates down.
-I have developed a strong, therapeutic rapport and my patients understand that I am committed to walking the journey with them and doing everything that I can to help them to heal.
+I want to serve on the front lines and decrease death rates.
+I have developed a robust and therapeutic rapport, and my patients understand that I am committed to walking the journey with them and doing everything I can to help them heal.

-Patients suffering from mental illness and/or addictions usually have many co-morbid health problems such as hypertension, heart disease, and diabetes.
-Unfortunately, the co-morbid health problems often go untreated.
-Several years ago, my current employer opened a 24-bed acute psychiatric unit for adult patients.
+Patients with mental illness and addictions usually have many co-morbid health problems such as hypertension, heart disease, and diabetes.
+Unfortunately, co-morbid health problems often go untreated.
+My current employer opened a 24-bed acute psychiatric unit for adult patients several years ago.
 The medical providers have been unwilling to provide the initial history and physicals.
-This has resulted in requiring all mental health patients to be re-evaluated in the emergency room for medical clearance, representing a huge barrier to care.
-I need the DNP for a variety of reasons, in particular, however, to be able to most effectively treat these co-morbid conditions.
-This is what has kindled my passion and desire for further education and knowledge.
-Obtaining a DNP will help me develop the knowledge and skills needed to make an impact on the organization as a whole and hopefully serve as an agent of progressive change that improves the access and quality of care for patients with mental illness and/or addictions.
-Obtaining the Post-Master’s Certificate as an FNP will also increase the scope of my ability to practice, allowing me to treat both the medical and psychiatric conditions of my patients most effectively.
+This has required all mental health patients to be re-evaluated in the emergency room for medical clearance, representing a massive barrier to care.
+However, I need the DNP for various reasons to treat these co-morbid conditions most effectively.
+This has kindled my passion and desire for further education and knowledge.
+Obtaining a DNP will help me develop the knowledge and skills needed to impact the organization and hopefully serve as an agent of progressive change that improves the access and quality of care for patients with mental illness and addictions.
+Obtaining the Post-Master’s Certificate as an FNP will also increase the scope of my ability to practice, allowing me to treat my patients' medical and psychiatric conditions most effectively.

-It is my hope that I will be accepted back to XXXX to complete my education at the doctoral level and I thank you for considering my application.
+I hope to be accepted back to XXXX to complete my education at the doctoral level, and I thank you for considering my application.